blues/app-accelerators/18-temperature-and-humidity-monitor/firmware/zephyr/README.md

 3. After a short time, you will see a "USB power OFF" note in `_health.qo` on Notehub as mentioned in the previous section.
 4. Reinsert the power brick into a suitable electrical outlet to simulate power being restored.
 5. After a short time, you will see a "USB power ON" note in `_health.qo` on Notehub as mentioned in the previous section.

+## Additional Resources

+Though we only support using the VS Code + Dev Containers workflow described here, you can also install Zephyr and its dependencies locally.
+You can build, flash, and debug code in your native environment using Zephyr's [`west` tool](https://docs.zephyrproject.org/latest/develop/west/index.html).
+See [Zephyr's Getting Started Guide](https://docs.zephyrproject.org/latest/develop/getting_started/index.html) for more information.

+## Developer Notes

+The Notecard hooks in `src/notecard.c` come from [note-zephyr](https://github.com/blues/note-zephyr).